wp-plugins/buddypress-activity-privacy/readme.txt

 The plugin add the ability for members to choose who can read his activity (Anyone, Logged In Users, My Friends, Admins Only, Only me, My Friends in Group , Group Members ...etc).

-= What's news In Buddypress Activity Privacy 1.3.x ? =
+= What's news In Buddypress Activity Privacy 1.3.4 ? =

+- Admin have abitility to enable/disable FontAwsome icons.

+- Admin have abitility to enable/disable view and editing the privacy of all activities.

+- Admin have abitility to enable/disable viewing/editing the visibility for all members.

+- Admin have abitility show/hide the privacy label in selexbox.

+- Admin have abitility show/hide the privacy in activity meta.

 - **Integration with Buddypress Media plugin** (https://wordpress.org/plugins/buddypress-media/).